outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

             >$ bluetoothctl

             Details on `bluetoothctl` pleae read the references.
         4. `bluez` commands are only for bluetooth connection.
-Now we need to transfer file between cell phone and PC.
+Now we need to transfer file between cell phone and PC by command lines:

-            >\# emerge -av obexfs
+            >\# emerge -av obexftp obexfs

             >\# obexfs -b MAC\_address\_of_device /media/Obex